karl0sfandang0/ansible-3-client-demo/README.md

 $ ansible-playbook /home/vagrant/demo_playbook.yml

 After it completes run the tests again.

+**The demo environment also has Tower installed:**

+You can hit the UI on the IP of the Ansible server vm.
+Login: admin / vagrant Then you just need to paste your license key in and start using Tower if you want to demo that.

+Eg:  To show Tower I can:

+- First stop the webservers by running:

+$ ansible web -a "systemctl status httpd"

+- Go to URL and show stopped; then go to Tower

+- Login as admin
+- Set up credentials for root user on a machine - asking for password
+- Setup credentials for my github acccount
+- Setup an inventory of 2 webservers in group web (to match the playbook) -Create the group 1st then click on it and then add hosts
+- Create a project and point it at my github demo
+- Create a job template - if the playbook's not there the 1st time, go back to the project and check for green symbol i.e. auth OK.
+Then go back.
+May take a few secs..
+- Launch the job template (Playbook)
+- Watch it complete

 At the end of the demo, exit back to your laptop host and in the ans folder, run: